horeaporutiu/VSCodeTutorial/README.md

 Well now, let's actually invoke the functions in our contract!
 To do this, we will need to invoke a script from our `VSCodeLocalNetwork` directory.

-1. From our git clone, we should have a file called `invoke.js`.
+1. From our `VSCodeLocalNetwork` directory, we should have a file called `invoke.js`.
 Let's examine this file.

 2. After we create an instance of the `fabric-network`, we connect to the network with the following code:
 ```